Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 To eliminate any confusion around the brand, the applicant can make changes to the registered trademark.

-Checking the trade activity
+Checking the Trade Activity

 The authorities can check the activity – products or services – on which the infringing trademark is used before taking action.

-Defenses against the Infringement
+Possible defenses against the Infringement

 The trademark in question has not been used in any way that can damage the reputation or the distinct character of the trademark.